Skip to main content

 Example of additional data for an error showing code, detail, source, status, and title.

-ArgoCD Logs
+ArgoCD logs

 ArgoCD container logs can be viewed in the Logs tab inside each pod.
 Logs can be viewed, copied, downloaded, and followed.